 0-1, and the user must specify an ID which is greater than any other

-ID currently inside the stream, otherwise the command will fail.
+ID currently inside the stream, otherwise the command will fail and return an error.
 Usually

 resorting to specific IDs is useful only if you have another system generating